CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

 ## Add custodians to a legal hold matter

-You can add one or more custodians to a legal hold matter using the crashplan CLI.
+You can add one or more custodians to a legal hold matter using the CrashPlan CLI.

 ### Add multiple custodians
 Once you have entered the matter ID and user information in the CSV file, use the `bulk add` command with the CSV file path to add multiple custodians at once.
 For example: